 Oinochoe shape I; the foot is of a special type.
 A reserved panel on front with, above, a band of alternate black and purple tongues.
-The scene in the panel is Troilos &Polyxena at the fountain.
+The scene in the panel is Troilos & Polyxena at the fountain.
 Fountain not shown but at extreme left above is a large bird looking inward.
 Achilles (legs & helmeted head preserved) pursuing at left.
 Troilos on horseback fleeing to right in center; a broken hydria beneath horse's belly.
 Polyxena at right fleeing to right.
-(Primary vessel plus 3 fragments). ( Notes on card) Trefoil oinochoi, Broken and mended.
-Plaster fill at handle largeparts of body.
+(Primary vessel plus 3 fragments). ( Notes on card) Trefoil oinochoe, Broken and mended.
+Plaster fill at handle, large parts of body.
 Wide panel at front.
-Top of panel Red and black tongue pattern.
+Top of panel: red and black tongue pattern.
 Scene: Left to right: Achilles grabbing mounted Troilos.
-Red ? helmet and ?
-Troilos mounted on horse, legs of 2 horses indicated below horse-broken amphora.
-Red.
-Fillet.
-Bridle and markings on horse's falnk.
+Red: helmet and greaves.
+Troilos mounted on one horse, a second one alongside legs.
+A broken hydria under the horses.
+Red: filletl bridle, chest band, and markings on horse's flank.
 Polyxena fleeing to right.
-Red panel on chiton incised pattern on black panels of chiton.
+Red panel on chiton with incised pattern on black panels of chiton.
 Below panel scene 2 red bands .001 each around the entire vase.

 Current & Past Exhibitions: